Capacitated spatial clustering with multiple constraints and attributes

 Outliers could be removed prior to the clustering by using some outlier detection method.
 However, the clustering structure may be highly dependent on the outliers, and on the other hand, the determination of the outliers depends on the clustering structure.
 Identifying the outliers should thus not be a separate step, but a part of the clustering process \citep{Liu19b}.

 Outliers can be identified by determining the number of outliers prior to analysis, and iteratively assigning the most remote points as outliers.
-Such an approach has been proposed both in location-allocation \citep{Charikar01} and clustering \citep{Chawla13}. \citet{Whang15} combine outlier analysis with overlapping clustering by proposing an overlapping K-means algorithm where a fixed number of points is assigned to at least one cluster and a fixed number is not assigned at all.
+Such an approach has been proposed by, e.g., \citep{Chawla13}. \citet{Whang15} combine outlier analysis with overlapping clustering by proposing an overlapping K-means algorithm where a fixed number of points is assigned to at least one cluster and a fixed number is not assigned at all.
 Alternatively, outliers can be identified by keeping track of the distances of points to their nearest center. \citet{Olukanmi17} determine such threshold iteratively.

-A third alternative is to formulate the problem as a bi-criteria optimization, where a fixed penalty is paid \citep{Charikar01,Tseng07} for each outlier point.
-Thus, the outliers can be considered to be assigned to a $k+1$'th cluster, with a penalty added to the loss function (\ref{loss}). \citet{Tseng07} further give this bi-criterion approach a model-based interpretation, pointing out that the penalty term corresponds to assuming that the noise points are uniformly distributed, i.e., that they emerge from a homogeneous Poisson process.
+A third alternative is to formulate the problem as a bi-criteria optimization, where a fixed penalty is paid \citep{Tseng07} for each outlier point.
+Thus, the outliers can be considered to be assigned to a $k+1$'th cluster, with a penalty added to the loss function. \citet{Tseng07} further give this bi-criterion approach a model-based interpretation, pointing out that the penalty term corresponds to assuming that the noise points are uniformly distributed, i.e., that they emerge from a homogeneous Poisson process.